MahsaPaknezhad/MahsaPaknezhad.github.io/_posts/2022-09-20-radiomics_for_tree_bark_identification.md

 These features are extracted from the region of interest in an image which is specified by a mask.
 We will give a brief explanation for each family of features:

-* Histogram-based features: These are the group of quantitative features that can be extracted from the histogram of the intensity values for the region of interest in the image.
+**Histogram-based features**: These are the group of quantitative features that can be extracted from the histogram of the intensity values for the region of interest in the image.
 Examples of these features include **mean, maximum and minimum** intensity values, **variance, skewness, entropy** and **kurtosis**.

-* Texture-based features: These features aim to extract quantitative features that represent variations in the intensities within the region of interest.
+**Texture-based features**: These features aim to extract quantitative features that represent variations in the intensities within the region of interest.
 Examples of features in this family of features are:

 <p align="center">
 <img src="/images/texture-based-features.png" width=600>